Stimulus check: Eligibility, fine print, income limit and how the first payment could shape the next rescue package

 Will you be taxed on your stimulus check?
 What are your rights?

-These rules applied to the first stimulus payments issued in March and could serve as a model for the second round of payments, if there is one.
+These rules applied to the first stimulus payments issued in March and could serve as a model for a second round of payments, if there is one.

 The payment is not taxable: You won't pay taxes next year on a stimulus payment you receive from the IRS in 2020.
 The IRS doesn't consider it income and a payment you get in 2020 will not reduce your refund or increase the amount you owe when you file your 2020 tax return next year.
 You also won't have to repay anything if you qualify for a lower amount in 2021.

-Note: This story is updated often.